thecoderpb/Android-Game-Development-With-LibGDX/Week-4/Readme.md

 and every line and rename the variable.
 Refactoring comes in handy.
 Just hit shift+f6 and type the desired variable name you want and the code will be refactored.
 <img src="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/refactor.png">

+<h1> Now what? </h1>
+So in this 4 week long course, we started with nothing.
+We downloaded Android Studio and setup our game development environment.
+Android studio seemed scary at the beginning, now not so much.
+We also gained some decent enough knowledge of java.
+We then started to develop our game.
+The second week was way tooo stressful, 3rd week not so much.
+At the end, we produced something which is worth publishing to the playstore.
+But now what?<br>
+It doesn't end here for you, it's just the beginning.<br>
+If you are serious in game development, start trying to make your own game.
+Take up courses and search for references online.<br>
+The game for you my friend, has just started...

+<strong> You are expected to show your assignment "Chrome Dino Game" this week.
+Final submission.
+Make sure you submit it on time</strong>